prompt-toolkit/python-prompt-toolkit/README.rst

 `prompt_toolkit` can be a replacement for `readline`.
 It's Pure Python, and has some advanced features:

 - Syntax highlighting of the input while typing.
-(Usually with a Pygments lexer.)
+(For instance, with a Pygments lexer.)
-- Multiline input
+- Multiline input editing
 - Advanced code completion
-- Both Emacs and Vi keybindings (Similar to readline), including reverse and forward incremental search
+- Both Emacs and Vi keybindings (Similar to readline), including
+- Reverse and forward incremental search
 - Both Python 2.7 and Python 3
 - Works well with Unicode double width characters.
 (Chinese input.)